 Hopefully, the answer to this question will help shift your perspective about your circumstances.
 It might even help you relax and calm yourself down.
 And that might be all you need to move through this situation successfully.

 Always be Attentive

 During pressure situations, it’s absolutely paramount that you pay attention to the details.
-It’s within the details that you will find the answers and the opportunities you need to help move yourself forward.
+It’s in the details that you will find the answers and the opportunities you need to move forward.

 When a pressure situation presents itself, it’s natural to immediately become overwhelmed by the circumstances.
 And because you’re overwhelmed, you naturally bundle all your concerns and problems into one big messy pile of puzzle pieces in your head.
 There is no separation between things.
 Everything becomes one thing, and this is what overwhelms you.

 The better way to handle yourself is to pay attention to the details.
 Be attentive to the little things, to your behavior, to other people’s behavior, to the circumstances and all the external things going on around you.
 The more attentive you are, the more you will pick-up.
 And as a result you will no longer bundle everything into one big uncontrollable problem, instead, you will see things as individual pieces that are part of the larger puzzle that you now need to figure out how to solve.

 The mindset you bring into pressure situation is absolutely critical.
 Part of this mindset is the language you use to talk to yourself during these difficult emotional moments.
 Your language can either help you calm yourself down, or it can lead you down the path of overwhelm and panic.
 For instance, saying:

 - I am in control…